 - For paperback items, a 10% discount per year of library age of item to a maximum discount of 50% may be offered.

 - For hardcover items, a 10% discount for every two library years of age of the item to a maximum of 50% may be offered.

 - Discounts for audio visual items, puzzles, or puppets will be on a case by case basis; a reduced charge may not be offered.

 Replacements for missing or damaged items will not be accepted.

-For items that have been damaged but are considered by the head of the owning department to still be usable a Diminished Value Charge may be assessed.
-This charge would not exceed 50% of the original cost of the item will be up to the head of the owning department for evaluation and fee determination.
+A Diminished Value Charge may be assessed for items that have been damaged but are considered by the head of the owning department to still be usable.
+This charge would not exceed 50% of the original cost of the item and will be up to the head of the owning department for evaluation and fee determination.